59naga/express-turnout/README.md

     ;
   ```

-## How to check the source code for crawler?
+## How it works the source code for crawlers?
 Add '?_escaped_fragment_' to URL.

 Example: